chrisdail/mac-setup/README.md

 * Install brew apps, casks, fonts (from `Brewfile`)
 * Set shell as Fish
 * Install some VS Code extensions using their CLI
-* Install Typr (Utility I wrote for tracking words typed per day)
+* Install Typr (Utility I wrote for tracking words typed per day, You probably don't want this)

 To install, clone the repo and run `./setup`: